psse-cpu/se-1223-oop-fundamentals-slides/visibility-setters-getters.md

   }

   // Step 4: write a getter
-  get height { // note Dart has NO paren but JS has
+  int get height { // note Dart has NO paren but JS has
     return _height;
   }
 }